mercedes-benz/DnA/docs/Install.md

 Docker Compose will help to start the application locally on your computer and provide support to develop and debug the docker containers in the local machine.

-Software Prerequisites for this are:
+Software Prerequisites:

 * Git
 * Docker
 * Docker Compose

-Hardware Prerequisites for this are:
+Hardware Prerequisites :

 * Recommend 8GB RAM